adjust/titanium_sdk/README.md

 </manifest>
 ```

-The `INTERNET` permission is what our SDK might need at any point in time.
-The Adjust SDK needs the `ACCESS_WIFI_STATE` permission in case your app is not targeting the Google Play Store and doesn't use Google Play Services.
-If you are targeting the Google Play Store and you are using Google Play Services, the Adjust SDK doesn't need the `ACCESS_WIFI_STATE` permission and, if you don't need it anywhere else in your app, you can remove it.
+- `INTERNET` permission is what our SDK might need at any point of time.
+- `ACCESS_WIFI_STATE` permission is what our SDK needs in case your app is `not targeting` the Google Play Store and `doesn't use` Google Play Services.
+If you are targeting the Google Play Store and you are using Google Play Services, the Adjust SDK doesn't need this permission and, if you don't need it anywhere else in your app, you can remove it.
+- `ACCESS_NETWORK_STATE` permission is what our SDK needs to read `MMC` and `MNC` information.
+- `BIND_GET_INSTALL_REFERRER_SERVICE` permission is needed so that new Google referrer API can be utilized.

-### <a id="android-gps">Google Play Services
+### <a id="android-gps"></a>Google Play Services

 Since August 1, 2014, apps in the Google Play Store must use the [Google advertising ID][google-ad-id] to uniquely identify each device.
 To allow the Adjust SDK to use the Google advertising ID, you must integrate [Google Play Services][google-play-services].